DRC-JAVA-Bootcamp/bitirme-projesi-begumscakir/README.md

 # Spring Boot Version
-Note: I worked on the Project in "main" branch using Spring Boot.
+Note: I worked on the project in "main" branch using Spring Boot.